jupyterhub/team-compass/docs/contribute/guide.md

 It is used in academic institutions as a key piece of infrastructure to bring interactive computing environments to learners.

 These can be Jupyter Notebooks, RStudio Sessions, marimo, etc., or any interactive web page environment.
-While it doesn't have to be run with kubernetes, you'll find many production deployments use kubernetes.
+JupyterHub supports a range of deployment options, from simple single-server setups to distributed environments managed by tools such as Docker, Kubernetes, system services or cloud infrastructure.While it doesn't have to be run with kubernetes, you'll find many production deployments use kubernetes.

 JupyterHub is a low-level piece of critical infrastructure for many large scale computational learning environments worldwide.

 JupyterHub is also a collection of opinionated distributions of this infrastructure, for example [Zero to JupyterHub with Kubernetes](https://z2jh.jupyter.org/)